-Active treatment also provided by a physician or physical therapist, relies on commitment from the injured person in order to work.
-When a patient takes ownership of their health, the active injury care process becomes more meaningful and productive.
-A modified activity plan will not only help an injured person transition to full function but also improves their overall physical, and emotional wellness.
+Active treatment also provided by a physician or physical therapist relies on the injured person’s commitment to work.
+When patients take ownership of their health, the active injury care process becomes more meaningful and productive.
+A modified activity plan will help an injured person transition to full function and improve their overall physical and emotional wellness.

 Muscle knots are common and can occur anywhere on the body.
 They can cause aching and pain in the muscles… Read More

 The feet are the foundation of the body.
 The feet carry the body's entire weight allowing for movement with ease.… Read More

 Spinal vertebral compression fractures are a common injury in older individuals brought on from a lowered bone density.
 Hip and… Read More